chungheising/chungheising.github.io/_publications/2025_07_from_concept_to_on-chain.md

 ---
 title: "From Concept to On-Chain"
-subtitle: "An Institutional Playbook for Tokenization"
+subtitle: "An Institutional Playbook for Tokenization Structuring, Governance, and Lifecycle Management"
 collection: publications
 permalink: /publication/from-concept-to-on-chain/
 date: 2025-07-01